Despite clemency, Oklahoma may execute Julius Jones this week, an expert explains why

 Despite clemency and the fact that capital punishment is at an all-time low in the nation, Jones’ fate remains in the hands of Republican Gov. Kevin Stitt, who has yet to weigh in.

 Jones is scheduled to be executed on Nov.
-18, and as Robert Dunham, executive director of the nonpartisan organization Death Penalty Information Center told Daily Kos, clemency is rarely if ever granted.
+18, and as Robert Dunham, executive director of the nonpartisan organization Death Penalty Information Center told Daily Kos, clemency sometimes does get granted in exceptional cases and Jones’ case is certainly exceptional.

 Americans are conflicted in their feelings about the death penalty.
 Although more people in the nation favor than oppose it—60% of U.S. adults favor it for people convicted of murder, including 27% who strongly favor it, according to a new Pew Research Center survey—11 states have abolished the death penalty this century, and no new states have added it in that time.